 To improve the flow, you need knowledge about the benefits or the specific needs of your target clients and, thus, the overall marketing angle.

-By knowing that you can align the story or marketing angle with the benefits and/or needs.
+When you know that you can align the story or marketing angle with the benefits and/or needs.

 So, should you be an investor doing fix and flips or want to partner in a deal, the need would be that the other investor wants to fix up and flip the property for a profit.